2020 South Carolina Gamecocks football team: Schedule

 South Carolina had games scheduled against Clemson, Coastal Carolina, East Carolina, and Wofford, which were all canceled due to the COVID-19 pandemic.
 This was the first season since 1908 that the Gamecocks did not play Clemson.

+As part of their penalty for NCAA violations, Tennessee has retroactively vacated its 2020 victory over South Carolina.
+However, the penalty to vacate victories does not result in a loss (or forfeiture) of the affected game or award a victory to the opponent, therefore South Carolina still considers the game a loss in their official records.